 Don’t forget to update the company’s statutory registers of members, directors and details of ‘people with significant control’.

 And what about HMRC?

-Once your company is sold, you must complete a Company Tax Return to cover the accounting period up until the sale date.
-Corporation Tax will also be due if a profit was made during that time, as well as any profits accrued from the sale of business assets.
+You’ll need to complete a Company Tax Return to cover the accounting period up until the sale date.
+You might also need to pay Corporation Tax on any profits made during that time, or accrued from the sale of business assets.